What led you to doing the testing?

 What suggestions would you have for others?

 "Ask, ask, ask!
 Ask for genetic counseling and ask if genetic testing is needed.
 If you are positive, ask for treatment recommendations.
 Being positive for a genetic mutation is not a death sentence but an opportunity.
 You have options: increased surveillance, chemo-prevention, and surgery.
-You can be proactive and beat cancer before it even starts."
+You can be proactive and fight cancer before it even starts."

 -- Mominator, tested positive for the BRCA2 mutation